-Its Department of Sociology, Social Policy and Criminology offers a unique environment for you to study social science as a critical, evidence-based discipline that inspires constructive suggestions for social reform.
+Its Department of Sociology, Social Policy and Criminology offer a unique environment for the study of social science as a critical, evidence-based discipline that inspires constructive suggestions for social reform.
 This shared pursuit of research-based knowledge in support of social justice sets this department apart from most of its contemporaries in the UK and beyond.